 Guiding 1000 Islands visitors to a successful day of fishing is a tradition that stretches back more than a century.
 The first fishing guides rowed wealthy clients to fishing hotspots along the water and would later treat them to a special island meal known as the Shore Dinner.
 Today’s fishing guides are equipped with more modern fishing equipment but still serve the traditional Shore Dinner and the recipe is almost unchanged in more than 100 years.

-Following a successful day of fishing, the guide takes clients to a scenic location – sometimes on and island – and starts a wood-fueled fire to cook the day’s catch.
+Following a successful day of fishing, the guide takes clients to a scenic location – sometimes on an island – and starts a wood-fueled fire to cook the day’s catch.
 While the guide is filleting the catch, sandwiches of pork fatback (or bacon substitute) and onion are served.
-The freshly fried filets are served with a garden salad with Thousand Island Dressing, salt potatoes popularized in nearby Syracuse, N.Y., and locally grown sweet corn.
+The freshly fried filets are served with a garden salad with Thousand Island Dressing, salt potatoes popularized in nearby Syracuse, New York, and locally grown sweet corn.
 It’s a hardy and filling meal.

 Dessert is French toast with locally made maple syrup and occasionally cream with a shot of whisky or flavored spirit.
 It’s all washed down with “guide’s coffee.”
 The meal will not win any health awards, but it’s a tradition as deep as the channels in the 1000 Islands.

 You’ll find about as many dining options as islands in our region.
 Check out the links below for restaurant recommendations among the 1000 Islands.